Evita poster

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to Perón is freed and wins the presidency in 1946.
 Eva becomes First Lady, choosing to embrace and weaponize her power rather than play the traditional role.
 "Don't Cry for Me Argentina" - she commits to her public persona., moving from reaction to action.

 At 68 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Eva at the height of her power and popularity.
+Of particular interest, this crucial beat Eva at the height of her power and popularity.
 The people demand she run for Vice President.
 She appears to have achieved everything - false victory, as her health is secretly failing and the military will never accept her., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 101 minutes (75% through) represents the emotional nadir.
 Here, Eva collapses completely, bedridden and dying.
 "You Must Love Me" - she reveals genuine vulnerability and fear to Perón, realizing her mortality.
 The powerful image she built cannot save her.
 Death approaches., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.